Skip to content

 That stayed with me.

-It reminded me that leadership isn\\\'t always about making big, visible moves.
-It’s in those small choices—pausing to listen, staying back to notice, offering space rather than solutions.
+It reminded me that leadership isn’t always about making big, visible moves.
+It lives in the smaller choices — pausing to listen, staying back to notice, offering space rather than solutions.

-No headlines, no recognition.
+No headlines.
+No recognition.
 Just presence.
-And that presence changes things.
+And often, that presence changes everything.

 And over time, these moments compound.
 They become your culture.
-They become your hashtag#legacy.
+They become your legacy.

 So here’s a question I come back to often: